gbreyt/gbreyt/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Programming in general has become one of my greatest passions over the past few years.
-My specific interests at the moment include a learning expidition into the field of machine learning as well as teaching other people the fundamentals of programming where I specifically place emphasis on the usecases, definitons, and importance of functions.
+My specific interests at the moment include a learning expidition into the field of machine learning as well as teaching other people the fundamentals of programming.

 I am currently a final year undergraduate industrial engineering student at Stellenbosch University, where I have the opportunity to design and implement a minimal viable product (MVP) for a computer vision enriched search engine.
 This search engine also entails a novel approach to scene segmentation and is applied to sport analysis for the improvement thereof.